GPurgatorio/Master-Computer-Science-ICT/README.md

   <img width="600" src="./assets/business-continuity-layer.png">
 </p>

-Business continuity is a set of processes that includes all activities that a business must perform to **mitigate the impact of service outage**.
-BC entails preparing for, responding to, and recovering from a system outage that adversely affects business operations.
+Business continuity is a set of processes that includes **all activities** that a business must perform to **mitigate the impact of service outage**.
+Business continuity entails preparing for, responding to, and recovering from a system outage that adversely affects business operations.
 It describes the processes and procedures a service provider establishes to **ensure that essential functions can continue during and after a disaster**.
 Business continuity prevents interruption of mission-critical services, and reestablishes the impacted services as swiftly and smoothly as possible by using an automated process.
-BC involves **proactive measures**, such as business impact analysis, risk assessment, building resilient IT infrastructure, deploying data protection solutions (**backup and replication**).
-It also involves reactive countermeasures, such as disaster recovery, to be invoked in the event of a service failure.
+Business continuity involves **proactive measures**, such as business impact analysis, risk assessment, building resilient IT infrastructure, deploying data protection solutions (**backup and replication**).
+It also involves **reactive countermeasures**, such as disaster recovery, to be invoked in the event of a service failure.
 Disaster recovery (DR) is the coordinated process of restoring IT infrastructure, including data that is required to support ongoing cloud services, after a natural or human-induced disaster occurs.

-#### Redundancy (to avoid single point of failure)
+#### Single point of failure

 Single points of failure refers to any individual component or aspect of an infrastructure whose failure can make the entire system or service unavailable.
 Single points of failure may occur at infrastructure component level and site level (data center).